 Alfalfa - Medicago Sativa

 Medicago sativa, common name alfalfa, is a short perennial herbaceous plant in the Fabaceae or bean family.
-It is native to South Central Asia but has since spread around the globe as livestock forage in temperate zones and is widely called lucern.
+It is native to South Central Asia but has since spread around the globe as livestock forage in temperate zones.
 The leaves, sprouts, and seeds are used medicinally, and the sprouts are a popular food.

 Alfalfa is thought to aid in cancer prevention, but studies are mixed.
 Some studies have shown that it prevents cancer cell replication and promotes apoptosis.
 It is also rich in flavonoids, which are known to help prevent cancer by being strongly antioxidant.1